davisg67/SimpleBlog/README.txt

-This will be a basic blog application using ASP.NET, C# and MVC architecture.
+A basic blog application using ASP.NET, C# and MVC architecture.

 Work in progress.